-With commercial properties that have become tired and/or obsolete, developers can create brand-new, desirable assets in markets that crave new inventory.
-Value-add components of a commercial real estate deal can include renovations, repairs, building reconfiguration, additions, subdivisions, vacancy lease ups, zone changes, and more.
+With commercial properties that have become tired and/or obsolete, property owners and investors can create brand-new, desirable assets in markets that crave new inventory.
+Value-add components of a commercial real estate deal can include renovations, repairs, building reconfiguration, additions, subdivisions, vacancy lease-ups, zone changes, and more.

 Is Adding Value to Commercial Real Estate Easy?